 If you take nothing away from this blog post take these two tips.
 First, dress warmly.
 Second, leave nothing in your car.

-Even if it’s a gorgeous and warm day, as soon as the sun goes down it gets cold in San Francisco.
+Even if it’s a warm and clear day, as soon as the sun goes down it gets cold in San Francisco.
 Make sure you have an extra jacket handy, a blanket, or grab some hot tea on your way to one of these sunset locations.
 The wind picks up in many of these locations.
 It can get really strong and almost unbearable, so please check out my post for what to wear in San Francisco and dress accordingly so you can actually enjoy the sunset!

 Many of these locations are popular tourist destinations in San Francisco.
 And people know that.
 It’s not uncommon in all of these locations to see glass on the ground from broken car windows or even see a car with a broken window as you’re looking for parking.
 Thieves know you’re heading for sunset, will be gone for a bit, and might have something valuable in the car.
 Take it all with you!